pramine/environment-operator/docs/Operatonal_Guide.md

 ## Environment variable list

 * `GIT_REMOTE_REPOSITORY` - specifies remote repository, where `environments.bitesize` file is located.
+* `GIT_BRANCH` - specifies what branch to checkout from the GIT_REMOTE_REPOSITORY.
+If ommitted this defaults to "master"
 * `GIT_PRIVATE_KEY` - git private key, used to authenticate against `GIT_REMOTE_REPOSITORY`.
 Must allow read-only access.
 * `BITESIZE_FILE` - usually `environments.bitesize`, but can be anything, to suit project's needs better (for example, you can have file per environment, or per kubernetes cluster).
 * `ENVIRONMENT_NAME` - corresponds to the "name" field in bitesize file.
 This is the environment that operator manages.